 While user acquisition is an important metric to gauge mobile growth, user engagement and retention are more crucial to your long-term success.
-Maximizing engagement rates helps convert one-time users into long-term customers, which in turn, helps increase the average lifetime value of your mobile app.
+Maximizing engagement rates helps convert one-time users into long-term customers, which, in turn, helps increase the average lifetime value of your mobile app.
 With reports suggesting that 25 percent of users abandon apps after only one interaction, brands need to identify strategic opportunities to communicate directly with users.

 Purposeful push notifications are the building blocks of any great mobile marketing strategy, but creating the perfect notification isn’t as simple as it may seem.
-Here are 5 best practices to keep in mind when designing user-centric push notifications.
+Here are five best practices to keep in mind when designing user-centric push notifications.

 Not every notification you plan to send will be relevant to every single user.
 Segmenting your audience gives you the ability to ensure the information they receive is valuable to them.
 You can group users based interests, behaviors, location, and user involvement (a beginner or a power user, for example).
-Welcome notifications are great for someone who has just downloaded an app but aren’t relevant to someone who is a regular user.
+Welcome notifications are great for someone who has just downloaded an app but isn’t relevant to someone who is a regular user.

-It is important to gather data on user behavior and use those analytics to identify when your users are likely to act on your notifications.
+It is essential to gather data on user behavior and use those analytics to identify when your users are likely to act on your notifications.
 For example, track responses based on time, and trigger notifications around that time.
 If a customer shows higher engagement with a message in the mornings, hold off notifications until just the right moment at the local morning time.